Octopus v3: Technical Report for On-device Sub-billion Multimodal AI Agent: Future work

 \section{Future work}

 In our forthcoming research, we aim to develop a training framework that accommodates additional data modalities such as audio and video.
-Additionally, we found that vision input may introduce considerable latency, and we are optimizing the inference speed now.
+In addition, we have found that vision input may introduce considerable latency, and we are currently optimizing the inference speed.